atoms do exist

 - Someone else

 - To determine this number, it is first necessary to determine the characteristic size and mass of a molecule.
 Josef Loschmidt (1821–1895) devised a method to determine the diameter of a gas molecule from the density of the liquefied gas and and the mean free path of a molecule in the gaseous phase.
-As a result, Avogadro's constant is sometimes called Loschmidt's constant in German speaking countries.
+As a result, the Avogadro constant is sometimes called the Loschmidt constant in German speaking countries.

 - Philip Morrison, Ring of Truth